-1,357 participants from 52 countries: Carapelli for Art rewards art on the theme "Blending.
+1.357 participants from 52 countries: Carapelli for Art rewards art on the theme "Blending.
 The union between the varieties that leads to new value".
-Here are the four winners of the second edition who will be awarded Wednesday, October 23rd at the prestigious stage of the Triennale di Milano.
+Here are the four winners of the second edition awarded on Wednesday, October 23rd at the

 Andrea Zucchini (Italian, b.
 1987)

 Dreamwalker (2019.
 4K video, Stereo sound 15’ e 30”)

 Dreamwalker by Andrea Zucchini, a moving image installation exploring the connection of material environments to the human psyche.
 A reverie of places infused with echoes of the artist's adolescence, the film dives into trauma and latent desires.
 Zucchini orchestrates a universe of dense atmosphere, heavy bass and neon bodies, where interior and natural landscapes merge into one.

 Zucchini's dream walk departs from the Camonica Valley and snakes on looping paths in and around his birth town, Brescia, at the foothills of the Alps in Northern Italy.
 The Camonica Valley was sculpted by a melting glacier during the last ice age, which left behind monolithic geological formations, known as the Zone Pyramids, and vast slabs of polished sedimentary rock.
 Over 10,000 years, from the Epipalaeolithic era to the early 20th century, the slabs were carved with over 300,000 engravings that now constitute a unique layering of anthropological time.
 Depictions of iron-smithing, labyrinths and roman inscriptions are superimposed over deer hunting and birth ritual scenes, all continuously reframing moments in time in relation to one another.